 We invite applications for a

-CRESST is a dark matter search based on scintillating cryogenic calorimeters, located at the Gran Sasso underground laboratory in central Italy.
-CRESST is a worldwide leading experiment in the search of light dark matter candidates.
-The CRESST group at MPP has a many year’s leadership in the development and operation of the low-threshold high-performance detectors that are needed to reach the experimental sensitivity.
-The responsibility of the CRESST group at MPP comprises all essential aspects of the experiment, with special emphasis on development and fabrication of detectors, cryogenics, DAQ and data analysis.
+CRESST is a dark matter search based on scintillating cryogenic calorimeters and is located at the Gran Sasso underground laboratory in central Italy.
+CRESST is a worldwide leading experiment in the search of light dark matter candidates to explain the lack of matter in the universe.
+The CRESST group at MPP has a many years’ leadership in the development and operation of the low-threshold high-performance detectors that are needed to reach the experimental sensitivity.

 Max-Planck-Institut für Physik